HOW TO TEACH AND PREACH

 Pray.

-Ask forgiveness of people for any sin that you aware that you have committed against them.
+Ask forgiveness of others for any known sin against them.

-Remember the goal in preaching is to glorify God by convincing their hearts to be encouraged to obey God’s Word joyfully.
+Remember the goal in preaching is to glorify God by convincing the audience to obey God’s Word joyfully.

-Plan to preach for 5-10 minutes less than the time that you are allotted.
-That way if something robs you of that 10 minutes, then you are still able to impart all of the information that you wanted.
+Plan for 5-10 minutes less content to teach than the time that is allotted.
+That way, if something robs you of that 10 minutes, you still will be able to impart all of the information that you wanted.

 If you are teaching or preaching through an interpreter, always assume you have half the amount of time to teach or preach because of the time it takes for the interpreter to interpret for you.

-Practice preaching your sermon using a stop watch to keep track of your time so that you can get a feel for how long it actually takes you to preach the sermon.
+Preach your sermon by yourself, keeping track of time so that you can get a feel for how long it actually takes.

-Make sure your sermon notes are easy for you to quickly and silently read for yourself during your sermon; but do not stare at your notes while you preach.
+Make sure your sermon notes are easy for you to read quickly and silently during your sermon.
+Do not stare at your notes while you preach.

-Some men preach from sermon notes that are actually a word for word manuscript.
-If you choose to do this, it is very important that you know your notes well enough that when you preach, it doesn’t look or sound like you are simply reading it to the people.
-In other words, don’t be boring.
+Some men preach from a word-for-word manuscript.
+If you choose to do this, it is very important that you know your notes well enough that when you preach, it doesn’t look or sound like you are simply reading it, which could render it boring.

 While you preach:

-Be sure to break up each point by asking thought-provoking, purposeful, and helpful questions relating to the point.
+Be sure to emphasize each point by asking thought-provoking, purposeful, and helpful questions relating to it.

 Your illustrations can be an example, a life story, or a joke to help people understand what you are trying to communicate.

-Remember your goal is for them to understand how to obey what the Bible is talking about and to help them to care about obeying it.
+Your goal is for them to understand and care about obeying God’s Word.

-Do not ask people to do what you are unwilling to even lift one finger to do yourself.
-Luke 11:46
+Do not ask people to accomplish a task that you are unwilling to do.
+Luke 11:46 (NASB)

-Do not speak to people like they are too unintelligent to understand you.
+Do not speak to people assuming they can’t understand you.

 Speak up.
 Speak like you truly believe what you are saying.
-Speak like you really want them to believe what you are telling them; but never manipulate or sound like you are begging them.
+Speak like you really want them to believe what you are telling them, but don’t beg.

 How are you encouraging people to ask more questions about what you told them?
-Do your tone of voice, demeanor, facial expressions, and choice of words invite people to ask you more questions later?
+Do your tone of voice, demeanor, facial expressions, and choice of words invite people to ask you more questions?

 Smile and use an encouraging tone of voice.